 - Pre-existing sensitive skin or atopic dermatitis (eczema).

-Apprentices and juniors spend a lot of time at the basin, so are susceptible to occupational related skin disease, especially if there is a history of eczema or asthma.
-An estimated 14-20% of students in the UK drop out of training in the first two years due to contact dermatitis.
+Apprentices and juniors spend a lot of time at the basin, so are susceptible to occupationally related skin disease, especially if there is a history of eczema or asthma.
+An estimated 14–20% of students in the UK drop out of training in the first two years due to contact dermatitis.